 March is Women’s History Month!
 There are more women nearing retirement age now than ever before, so it’s time to ditch the boys club and learn how to increase your lead generation by targeting women.
 At its core, financial planning for women is no different than it is for men.
 It’s just about understanding their specific needs and tailoring a custom plan for them.

-Unfortunately, many advisors don’t even bother to alter their client communication style when financial planning for women.
+Unfortunately, many wealth professionals don’t even bother to alter their client communication style when financial planning for women.

 What Are Women Looking for in a Financial Planner?